Episode #2: Beware Of Long-Term Care

 June 14, 2018

 Long-term care will play a crucial role in your retirement.
 While most of us assume Medicare will cover our healthcare costs, that’s not necessarily the case.
-Learn how to incorporate long-term care planning into your comprehensive financial plan.
+Learn how to incorporate long-term care, or as we’ll call it LTC, planning into your comprehensive financial plan.

 Click play to listen to the full episode...